 GeneCards Summary for SRSF3 Gene

 SRSF3 (Serine And Arginine Rich Splicing Factor 3) is a Protein Coding gene.
-Among its related pathways are Transport of Mature Transcript to Cytoplasm and mRNA Splicing - Major Pathway.
-GO annotations related to this gene include nucleic acid binding and RNA binding.
+Among its related pathways are mRNA Splicing - Major Pathway and Influenza A. GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is SRSF7.

 UniProtKB/Swiss-Prot for SRSF3 Gene

 Splicing factor that specifically promotes exon-inclusion during alternative splicing (PubMed:26876937).
 Interaction with YTHDC1, a RNA-binding protein that recognizes and binds N6-methyladenosine (m6A)-containing RNAs, promotes recruitment of SRSF3 to its mRNA-binding elements adjacent to m6A sites, leading to exon-inclusion during alternative splicing (PubMed:26876937).
 Also functions as export adapter involved in mRNA nuclear export such as of histone H2A (PubMed:11336712, PubMed:18364396).
 Binds mRNA which is thought to be transferred to the NXF1-NXT1 heterodimer for export (TAP/NXF1 pathway); enhances NXF1-NXT1 RNA-binding activity (PubMed:11336712, PubMed:18364396).
 RNA-binding is semi-sequence specific (PubMed:17036044).